A healthy training environment should build you up, not break you down.

 For everyone, but especially in regards to women or those who are getting on in years, be inviting, but take care not to pressure them to a round.
 When rolling with someone else, let the weaker or smaller person set the pace.

-I'm not big on group-think.
-I don't ask everyone to clap in unison, on command.
-I am not fostering a culture of obedience, I'm fostering a culture of empowered individuals.
+My vision for this group is to not foster a culture of obedience, but a culture of empowered individuals.
+We're just here to support each other on a journey.
 Likewise, wear what you want.
-You don't have to wear our club patch.
-For the most part, you can wear whatever gi you want, and whatever rashguard you want--just respect others in the space.
+I don't have a gi to sell you, and you don't have to wear a club patch or rash guard.
+For the most part, you can wear whatever you want--just respect others in the space.

 Respect the learning environment of others by taking care to not interrupt with noise or distraction.